hyhugh/vim-easyescape-plus/README.md

 Special thanks to (Yichao Zhou) the author of original vim-easyescape.

-As you can see from the project name, this project is actually based on vim-easyescape and i modified the plugin a lot according to my personal preferences.
-Since I modified a lot, I release this as a seperate plugin.
+As you can see from the project name, this project is actually based on vim-easyescape.
+Since I modified the plugin a lot according to my personal preferences, I release this as a seperated plugin.

 The essential motivation to modify the original plugin is such that
-1. `vim-easyescape` is lack of the ability to map only 'kj' to escape(i don't want jk to be mapped to escape).
+1. `vim-easyescape` is lack of the ability to map only 'kj' to escape (I don't want jk to be mapped to escape).
-2. `vim-easyescape` is lack of the ability to empty a row which contains only spaces on exit(which is vim's default behaviour)
+2. `vim-easyescape` is lack of the ability to empty a row which contains only spaces on exit (which is vim's default behaviour)

 `<ESC>/<C-[>/<C-C>` is hard to press?
 Try `vim-easyescape-plus`! `vim-easyescape-plus` makes exiting from insert mode easy and hesitation free.